The following article has been approved for publishing because it serves the cause of the Light.

 Too Awesome to Use: Several one-shot artifacts are mentioned throughout the series.
 One such artifact is the Minoan Sphere, which allows one to open a portal to any desired location while remaining untraceable.
 However, the witch Arina has figured out how to recharge the Sphere, turning it into a Game Breaker.
 Anton seemingly breaks the Sphere by using it to teleport four people, but Arina mentions that it'll recover in 5 years.

-, tends to regularly end up together with him in those incidents that boost Anton's level and receive an upgrade too.
+His friend and Plucky Comic Relief, the punk rocker Lasnote Based on the real-life Moscow punk Alexander "Las" Ulyanov, leader of The Belomors and Lukyanenko's friend, tends to regularly end up together with him in those incidents that boost Anton's level and receive an upgrade too.
 He wasn't even the Other when he was first introduced, and ended up as a minor Night Watch official with third or fourth level.

 Took a Level in Jerkass: also, Las, after his baptism in New Watch becomes quite a patronising jerk, full of disdain towards both regular people for "ignoring the revelation" and living in vice and Higher Others for dissociating themselves from mundane problems and growing aloof.